cammyrjones/Powershell_Scripts/VMWare/readme.md

 To test run Get-Module -ListAvailable -Name VMware*

-To connect to a VMWare server using PowerCLI run Connect-VIServer ñserver ìIP address or hostnameî
-You may get an error regarding an "Invalid server certificate".
+To connect to a VMWare server using PowerCLI run Connect-VIServer ‚Äìserver ‚ÄúIP address or hostname‚Äù You may get an error regarding an "Invalid server certificate".
 If you see this error run the command below Set-PowerCLIConfiguration -InvalidCertificateAction Ignore -Confirm:$false